Prothena Co. plc (NASDAQ:PRTA) Shares Sold by Citigroup Inc.

 Insider Activity at Prothena

-In other Prothena news, CAO Karin L. Walker sold 5,000 shares of Prothena stock in a transaction that occurred on Monday, March 20th.
+In related news, CAO Karin L. Walker sold 5,000 shares of the business’s stock in a transaction dated Monday, March 20th.
 The stock was sold at an average price of $47.72, for a total value of $238,600.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
 In other Prothena news, CEO Gene G. Kinney sold 45,000 shares of Prothena stock in a transaction that occurred on Wednesday, May 17th.
 The stock was sold at an average price of $73.70, for a total value of $3,316,500.00.
 Following the completion of the transaction, the chief executive officer now directly owns 12,793 shares in the company, valued at $942,844.10.
 The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
 Also, CAO Karin L. Walker sold 5,000 shares of Prothena stock in a transaction that occurred on Monday, March 20th.
 The shares were sold at an average price of $47.72, for a total value of $238,600.00.
 The disclosure for this sale can be found here.
 Insiders sold a total of 225,000 shares of company stock valued at $14,765,350 over the last three months.
 28.20% of the stock is owned by insiders.

-Several equities research analysts recently issued reports on the stock.
-SVB Leerink reaffirmed an “outperform” rating on shares of Prothena in a research note on Monday, April 24th.
-HC Wainwright lifted their target price on Prothena from $75.00 to $90.00 in a research report on Friday, May 5th.
-Cantor Fitzgerald lifted their target price on Prothena from $98.00 to $120.00 in a research report on Monday, May 8th.
-Piper Sandler assumed coverage on Prothena in a research report on Friday, January 27th.
-They set an “overweight” rating and a $94.00 target price on the stock.
-Finally, SVB Securities assumed coverage on Prothena in a research report on Monday, April 24th.
-They set an “outperform” rating and a $80.00 target price on the stock.
+A number of analysts have recently issued reports on the stock.
+SVB Leerink reiterated an “outperform” rating on shares of Prothena in a research note on Monday, April 24th.
+Cantor Fitzgerald boosted their price objective on shares of Prothena from $98.00 to $120.00 in a report on Monday, May 8th.
+SVB Securities assumed coverage on Prothena in a research note on Monday, April 24th.
+They set an “outperform” rating and a $80.00 target price for the company.
+Citigroup dropped their target price on Prothena from $76.00 to $72.00 and set a “buy” rating on the stock in a research report on Monday, February 27th.
+Finally, HC Wainwright lifted their target price on Prothena from $75.00 to $90.00 in a research report on Friday, May 5th.
 Two investment analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
 According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average price target of $86.33.

 Prothena Company Profile